Blog Post Templates

 Here’s where you list the steps your reader will need to take to complete the task.

 “Step #1: Identify 5 people that would enjoy reading your post.
 Ideally these are people that you know in real life (or even just online).
 If no one comes to mind, Google your keyword and see what blogs come up.
-These bloggers make ideal target for your outreach.
+These bloggers make ideal targets for your outreach.

 Step #2: If you don’t know their email addresses, use a tool like Rapportive to find them.